 Trends are subject to personal interpretation

-This season’s trends include color blocking, 70s influence, long hemlines, minimalism, and bold prints.
+Recent trends have included color blocking, 70s influence, long hemlines, minimalism, and bold prints.
 There are as many ways to interpret these trends as there are women in the world!
 Each trend in that list encompasses a whole universe of garments, accessories, colors, sizes, cuts, fabrics, and styles.
 And I’d bet my bottom dollar that every last one of you lovely readers could put your own unique spin on each of those broadly-defined trends.

 Trends in dressing are often conflated with trendy garments.
 If you don’t like drop-crotch pants, fedoras, and flared jeans, then skip ’em.
 The broader trends, however – the trends that describe varied styles of dressing and types of garments – are worth investigating and exploring.
 Why?